Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: The Commutator KEP and the braid group

 Thus, Alice can compute the shared key $a\inv b\inv ab$ as $a\inv v({a_1}^b,\dots,{a_k}^b)$, using her secret $a, v(x_1,\dots,\allowbreak x_k)$ and the public elements ${a_1}^b,\dots,{a_k}^b$.
 Similarly, Bob computes $a\inv b\inv ab$ as $w({b_1}^a,\dots,{b_k}^a)\inv b$.

 For the platform group $G$, it is proposed in \cite{AAG} to use the \emph{braid group} $\BN$, a group parameterized by a natural number $N$.
-The interested reader will find detailed information on $\BN$ in almost each of the papers in the bibliography.
-We quote here the information needed for the present paper.
+Elements of $\BN$ are called \emph{braids}, for they may be identified with braids on $N$ strands.
+Braid group multiplication is motivated geometrically, but the details will play no role in the present paper.
+The interested reader will find detailed information on $\BN$ in almost each of the papers in the bibliography and, in particular, in the survey \cite{BirmanBrendle}, but prior knowledge is not necessary: we quote here the information needed for the present paper.

 Let $S_N$ be the symmetric group of permutations on $N$ symbols.
 For our purposes, the braid group $\BN$ is a group of elements of the form